brianguenter/Benchmarks/Readme.md

 </details>

 <details>
-    <summary> Compute the 20x20 Jacobian, ∂dy/∂y, of this function (used in an ODE problem) and compare to a hand optimized Jacobian.
+    <summary> Compute the 20x20 Jacobian, ∂dy/∂y, of a function in an ODE problem and compare to a hand optimized Jacobian.
 The Jacobian is approximately 25% non-zeros so algorithms that exploit sparsity in the derivative will have an advantage. </summary>

 ```